dustinpfister/blog_posts/_posts/js-javascript-foreach.md

 ## 2 - Other similar array prototype methods beyond that of just the javaScript forEach method

-So there is the Array forEach method, but there are other [array prototype methods](/2018/12/10/js-array/) like map, filter and reduce.
+So there is the Array forEach method, but there are other [array prototype methods](/2018/12/10/js-array/) like map, filter and reduce, just to name a few of them.
 The javaScript array forEach prototype method is very generic, some of these other options might be better choices when it comes to the nature of what it is that you need to do when looping over the full contents of an array.
-In this section I will be starting out with a basic array forEach example, but from there progress into these other array prototype methods of interest.
+In this section I will be going over some of these array prototype methods, not all of them mind you, but the methods that have a similar functionally to that of the array for each method.

 ### 2.1 - Array.reduce method for reducing contents of an array into a product, sum, or other result.